-Call for Proposals: Project Development and Financing Initiative for Climate & Clean Energy in Sub-Saharan Africa
+Call for Proposals for Climate & Clean Energy Projects in Sub-Saharan Africa

 PFAN has launched a call for proposals for climate and clean energy projects and businesses in Sub-Saharan Africa.
 Selected projects will receive coaching from experienced professionals and will be introduced to interested investors.
 Entrepreneurs looking to initiate or scale-up clean energy or other climate change-related projects and seeking an investment of up to $50 million are invited to apply.
-This is an open-ended call for proposals without a deadline, however, to be considered for participation in the PFAN Climate & Clean Energy Investment Forum to be held in Nairobi in April 2018, proposals must be submitted by January 31.
+This is an open-ended call for proposals without a deadline.

 The coaching support provided through the PFAN Project Development and Financing Initiative for Climate & Clean Energy in Sub-Saharan Africa will help entrepreneurs develop and refine a financially, socially and environmentally viable business plan, to be employed in subsequent investor outreach.
 Upon the completion of the coaching phase, the projects will obtain assistance in terms of financial mobilization, follow-up support and deal making facilitation.

 The eligible countries for this request for proposals can be found in Annex 1 of the Prospectus for the Project Development and Financing Initiative for Climate and Clean Energy in Sub-Saharan Africa (p.22).